bfillmer/lr-exercise/README.md

 # Classroom Test Results Management Screen

 Basic coding exercise to create a screen for managing classroom test results.
+I've been wanting to use `redux-saga` for something to get a better understanding of it.

 ## Quick Start